teamhooddev/gotosignal/OpportunitySearcherAgent.md

     ""beneficieryWebsite"": ""Repeat the supplied beneficiery website"",
     ""competitorWebsite"": ""Repeat the supplied competitor website"",
     ""contentTopic"": ""Best prioritized topic"",
-    ""keyword gap"": ""Best prioritized keyword gap which is aligned with best prioritized topic"", ""rationale"": ""Rationale for competitor website owner why this topic is valuable"", }}
+    ""keywordGap"": ""Best prioritized keyword gap which is aligned with best prioritized topic"", ""rationale"": ""Rationale for competitor website owner why this topic is valuable"", }}
 }}